wojcikiewicz1/wojcikiewicz1/README.md

 🎓 Currently, I'm learning programming on my own.

-🔎 I am looking for a job as a Junior Java Dveloper with the possibility of development.
+🔎 I am looking for a job as a Junior Java / Fullstack Dveloper with the possibility of development.

 🌱 I am an open and active person.
 I am highly motivated and hardworking.
 In my previous job I was fully responsible for the logistic and menagement of the team.